OkparaOkechukwu/atomchain/README.md

 Your home is the only access to your world okpara.net/AtomWallet.pdf

-An introduction to Atomchain P2P architecture and network overlay okpara.net/AtomNetwork.pdf
+An introduction to Atomchain P2P architecture and network overlay.
+The Atomcore, energy budget, and atomcoin.json state file okpara.net/AtomNetwork.pdf

 Distributed-decentralized Storage technology